Your super is your money, so it pays to understand how it's invested.

 The private equity market is less efficient and less regulated than listed equity markets.
 This creates opportunities for skilled managers to add value.
 However, private equity investments are typically illiquid and high risk, and so are typically best suited to investors with a medium to long-term horizon.

-All of our diversified investment options include an allocation to private equity investments.
+Our High Growth, Growth, Balanced Growth and Diversified Socially Responsible Investment investment options include an allocation to private equity investments.

 Liquid alternativesShow more